MaximilianAlgehed/SpecDSL/docs/MeetingPlan1.md

 * Discuss the facets of a user-friendly DSL for predicates

 * Discuss examples, we need more of them...
+  We may even need a very flashy example, it would be nice to have one that talks to a web-browser or something.

 * Discuss demonstration slides